MichaelXi3/domain-flow/README.md

-# DomainFlow — Calm Time Journaling
+# DomainFlow

-DomainFlow is a personal productivity app that helps you understand where your time goes without the stress of to-do lists and overdue tasks.
-Instead of planning what you'll do, you record what you *actually* do—in time blocks—and reflect on patterns.
+DomainFlow is a personal time-awareness app that helps you understand how your time flows across different life domains — without the stress of to-do lists or overdue tasks.
+Instead of planning what you should do, you capture what you actually do in time blocks and reflect on long-term patterns.

 <p align="center">
   <img src="public/logo_bar.png" alt="DomainFlow" width="280" />